Ivan Gronsky: Role in the Purges

 On 1 September 1936, after the conclusion of the first of the Moscow Show Trials, Gronsky summoned a meeting of Novy mirs staff and contributors, telling them the magazine had been infiltrated by the alleged 'Trotskyite-Zinovievite conspiracy', and criticised himself and others, including Boris Pilnyak, in what was an evident attempt to save himself and the magazine.
 This failed.
-He was sacked from the editorship in April 1937 for his alleged lack of 'Bolshevik vigilance' - ie for having published works by Boris Pilnyak, Galina Serebryakova and others now under arrest, and by Boris Pasternak, who was under suspicion.
+He was sacked from the editorship in April 1937 for his alleged lack of 'Bolshevik vigilance' - i.e. for having published works by Boris Pilnyak, Galina Serebryakova and others now under arrest, and by Boris Pasternak, who was under suspicion.

 Years after the event, it was reported that Gronsky courageously rang Stalin to protest when Marshal Tukhachevsky was arrested in May 1937, but was abruptly told by the General Secretary to "mind his own business" - despite which, he even more courageously tried to intervene on behalf of Marshal Blyukher.
 The first story seems unlikely, because Marshal Tukhachevsky's arrest came a month after Gronsky had been sacked, and Marshal Blyukher was the one who sentenced Tukhachevsky to death.
 The second is certainly untrue, because when Blyukher was arrested in October 1938, Gronsky was already in custody.